Horizontal-org/Tella-website/docs/Get Started/android.md

 ## Go Further {#go-further}
 ### Connect to a server {#connect-to-a-server}
 Tella can be connected to a variety of back-end services.
 This is used by organizations to allow their members or partners to submit data and files to a secure remote location.
-If you are considering connecting to a server and have doubts about what server to choose or how to connect to it we are here to help: please write to contact@tella-app.org.
+If you are considering connecting to a server and have doubts about what server to choose or how to connect to it [we are here to help](/contact-us).